-In the event of a critical incident, follow the procedures outlined the 'Planned School Response (gold paper) on wall in classroom snack area, office, staff room and back of registers.
+In the event of a critical incident, follow the procedures outlined in 'Planned School Response guidance.

 The planned school response outlines the immediate action to be taken by anyone present at the time of such an incident.
 Further action should be taken by the Headteacher, Chair of Governors and LA Emergency Planning Team.